100% renewable energy

-100% renewable energy means getting all energy from renewable resources.
-The endeavor to use 100% renewable energy for electricity, heating, cooling and transport is motivated by climate change, pollution and other environmental issues, as well as economic and energy security concerns.
+100% renewable energy is the goal of using fully renewable resources for all electric energy consumption.
+100% renewable energy for electricity, heating, cooling and transport is motivated by climate change, pollution and other environmental issues, as well as economic and energy security concerns.
 Shifting the total global primary energy supply to renewable sources requires a transition of the energy system, since most of today's energy is derived from non-renewable fossil fuels.

-Research into this topic is fairly new, with very few studies published before 2009, but has gained increasing attention in recent years.
-The majority of studies show that a global transition to 100% renewable energy across all sectors – power, heat, transport and desalination – is feasible and economically viable.
+Research into this topic is fairly new, with few studies published before 2009, but has gained increasing attention in recent years.
 A cross-sectoral, holistic approach is seen as an important feature of 100% renewable energy systems and is based on the assumption "that the best solutions can be found only if one focuses on the synergies between the sectors" of the energy system such as electricity, heat, transport or industry.